pzponge/Yestoday/Warren_Buffett/Berkshire_Hathaway_Letters/2023_Letter_to_Berkshire_Shareholders.md

 Berkshire has more than three million shareholder accounts.
 I am charged with writing a letter every year that will be useful to this diverse and ever-changing group of owners, many of whom wish to learn more about their investment.

-Charlie Munger, for decades my partner in managing Berkshire, viewed this obligation identically and would expect me to communicate with you this year in the regular manner.He and I were of one mind regarding our responsibilities to Berkshire shareholders.
+Charlie Munger, for decades my partner in managing Berkshire, viewed this obligation identically and would expect me to communicate with you this year in the regular manner.
+He and I were of one mind regarding our responsibilities to Berkshire shareholders.

 ---

 Writers find it useful to picture the reader they seek, and often they are hoping to attract a mass audience.
 At Berkshire, we have a more limited target: investors who trust Berkshire with their savings without any expectation of resale (resembling in attitude people who save in order to buy a farm or rental property rather than people who prefer using their excess funds to purchase lottery tickets or “hot”stocks).

-Over the years, Berkshire has attracted an unusual number of such “lifetime”shareholders and their heirs.
-W cherish their presence and believe they are entitled to hear every year both the good and bad news, delivered directly from their CEO and *not* from an investor-relations officer or communications consultant forever serving up optimism and syrupy mush.
+Over the years, Berkshire has attracted an unusual number of such “lifetime” shareholders and their heirs.
+We cherish their presence and believe they are entitled to hear every year both the good and bad news, delivered directly from their CEO and *not* from an investor-relations officer or communications consultant forever serving up optimism and syrupy mush.

-In visualizing the owners that *Berkshire* seeks,I am lucky to have the perfect mental model, my sister,Bertie.Let me introduce her.
+In visualizing the owners that *Berkshire* seeks,I am lucky to have the perfect mental model, my sister, Bertie.
+Let me introduce her.

 For openers, Bertie is smart, wise and likes to challenge my thinking.
 We have never, however, had a shouting match or anything close to a ruptured relationship.
 We never will.